BersisSe/feather/README.md

 - `middleware`: Contains the middleware trait and related functionality
 - `response`: Defines the Response type used throughout the framework
 - `sync`: Contains the main application and configuration structs

-## Re-exports

-The following items are re-exported for convenience:

-- `AppConfig`: Configuration settings for the application
-- `Middleware`: Trait for defining middleware
-- `Response`: Type for HTTP responses
-- `Request`: Type for HTTP requests
-- `App`: The main application struct
-- `Next`: Type alias for the next middleware function

----

 ## Installation